McConvilleG/ToDoApp/README.md

 ## Contributions

 Contributions welcome.
-I you'd like to contribute to the project, use following steps:
+If you'd like to contribute to the project, use following steps:

 1. Fork the repo
 2. Create new branch for your feature or ammendment: git checkout -b feature/your-feature-name